 - The Laboratory was in compliance with the NDIS participation requirements.
-Specifically, we found that CODIS access is properly safeguarded, Laboratory personnel requirements are being fulfilled, and policies and procedures related to NDIS are available and followed by Laboratory staff. - The Laboratory was in compliance with the Quality Assurance Standards.
-Specifically, we found that the Laboratory complied with external quality assurance audit requirements and provided adequate security for the storage, processing, and retention of samples. - The 55 forensic profiles included in our sample were complete and accurate.
-However, 1 of the 55 profiles was unallowable for inclusion in NDIS because it matched the victim profile and was subsequently removed from NDIS.
+Specifically, we found that CODIS access is properly safeguarded, Laboratory personnel requirements are being fulfilled, and policies and procedures related to NDIS are available and followed by Laboratory staff. - We reviewed the most recent internal and external audits and Laboratory policies and procedures related to sample security, sample processing, sample retention, and subcontracts.
+We found the Laboratory to be in compliance with the QAS. - The Laboratory's 80 forensic DNA profiles that we reviewed were complete, accurate, and allowable for inclusion in NDIS.